verilator/verilator/docs/guide/warnings.rst

 Warnings may be disabled in multiple ways:

 #.
+Disable the warning globally by invoking Verilator with the
+   :code:`-Wno-{warning-code}` option.

+   Global disables should be avoided, as they removes all checking across the source files, and prevents other users from compiling the sources without knowing the magic set of disables needed to compile those sources successfully.

-Disable the warning in the source code.
-When the warning is printed, it
+#.
+Disable the warning in the design source code.
+When the warning is
-   will include a warning code.
+   printed, it will include a warning code.
 Surround the offending line with a :code:`/*verilator&32;lint_off*/` and :code:`/*verilator&32;lint_on*/` metacomment pair:

    .. code-block:: sv

          // verilator lint_off UNSIGNED
          if (`DEF_THAT_IS_EQ_ZERO <= 3) $stop;
          // verilator lint_on UNSIGNED

+   A lint_off in the design source code will propagate down to any child files (files later included by the file with the lint_off), but will not propagate upwards to any parent file (file that included the file with the lint_off).

 #.
 Disable the warning using :ref:`Configuration Files` with a
    :option:`lint_off` command.
 This is useful when a script suppresses